Françoise Berd

-Career

-A calling late in life
+Life and career

 Berd was born in Saint-Pacôme.
 However, it was not until the age of 34, upon returning from a trip to Europe, that Françoise Berd felt the call of the theatre "as a mission".
 Employed at the time in the operator service at Bell in Trois-Rivières, she had herself transferred to Montreal in order to study with Sita Riddez.
 She then produced a few plays at the School of Fine Arts (École des Beaux-Arts), notably Les Péchés dans le hall by Félix Leclerc.
 The piece failed, which provoked her to surround herself with professionals when founding L’Égrégore, the theatre she would run from 1959 to 1965.

 L'Égrégore, experimental theatre

 To kick things off, L’Égrégore put on Une Femme douce, based on a novel by Fyodor Dostoevsky.
 The play earned her first prize at the Congrès du spectacle in 1960.
 The company adopted the formula of the pocket theatre : if a show was successful, it would run for two months, no longer, even if it continued to be popular.
 If a show was not successful, it would immediately be replaced by another.
 And if a show was not fully ready, it simply would not be put on.
 No entrance fee was imposed on spectators, who would give whatever they chose to give on the way out.

 This formula was all the more demanding given that the company was short of money.
 Maurice Duplessis, the Premier of the province and Member of Parliament for Trois-Rivières, had promised her $3,000, but died before having transferred the funds.

 L'Égrégore had no regular actors or directors.
 Director and stage director would agree on casting choices by reading the texts, without holding auditions.

 The troupe would give life to only one Quebec piece: Who is Dupressin? by Gilles Derome.
 It also performed Samuel Beckett, August Strindberg, Alfred Jarry, Eugène Ionesco, Roland Dubillard, Roger Vitrac, Arthur Kopit, Tennessee Williams (Summer and Smoke - Été et fumée) and demanding works such as Magie rouge by Michel de Ghelderode.
 Along with its regular shows and a European tour, L’Égrégore had poetry and song nights.

 In 1962, while producing Le Jugement de Dieu, a piece based on a poem written by Antonin Artaud, the director of L'Égrégore had a falling out with her troupe.
 A debate began among the directors of the company concerning the irreligion and the content of some of the texts presented.
 Despite the threat of being closed down, the theatre remained open, but tensions increased between the Board of Directors, who wanted a more popular repertoire, and the founder, who wanted to maintain the primary purpose of searching and experimentation.

 Françoise Berd abandoned her company in 1965 and L’Égrégore ceased operations in 1966.

 "L’Égrégore consistently put forward what we had rarely seen before in Quebec: visually daring theatrical worlds, in the vein of what was cutting edge in the fine arts," said Paul Lefebvre, director and drama teacher.